nicksheffield/formable/README.md

 # @nicksheffield/formable

-A simple React HOC or hook for merging fetched data with user changes.
+A simple React hook for merging fetched data with user changes.
 Perfect for edit forms.

 ---